sseefried/open-epidemic-game/DEVLOG.md

 screen.
 I then want to layer these two on top of each other.
 (In future I want to have blurred germs in the background that you can't interact there, just for eye candy.)

+I probably need to move a whole bunch of functionality from the Backend.SDL to GraphicsGL (so it's all self-contained).
+We could then tag the GLM monad with a type that will let us know which of the GLSL programs to run.

+e.g. if type is `GLM Foreground a` then use the `textureGLSLProgram` (which should probably be renamed to `foregroundGLSLProgram`)

+glm :: GLM Foreground ()

+foregroundToBlur :: GLM Foreground -> GLM Blur
+-- this function starts using the Blue program.

+glm' :: GLM Blur ()

 # Sun 8 Mar 2015